 The annular fiber orientation within the lamellae allows for resistance to tension.
 Because lamellae are oblique, it results in tension or relaxation of the fibers in different areas within the disk and with different forces.
 The phenomenon is called anisotropy.

-In anterior or posterior translation of a vertebral body and disc along the horizontal axis, all of the fibers of the annulus are stretched in the direction of the applied force.
+In the anterior or posterior translation of a vertebral body and disc along the horizontal axis, all of the fibers of the annulus are stretched in the direction of the applied force.

 However, fibers aligned in the direction of the force will undergo stain while the remaining fibers actually will be brought closer to one another and will relax.